 Cut out the spine

-Before removing the spine of the chicken, make sure you have a pair of very sharp kitchen shears.
-It makes the this whole process easier.
+Before removing the backbone of the chicken, make sure you have a pair of very sharp kitchen shears or poultry shears.
+It makes this whole process easier than using a knife.

-When you have a sharp kitchen shears, place the chicken flat on it’s breasts.
+Place the chicken flat on its breasts.
 Starting from the back of the bird, cut along one side of the spine of the bird.
 Then, repeat on the other side of the spine.